pawatsethaput/OpenBank/OAuth-1.0-Server.md

 The signature that results from the signature process MUST be encoded in base 64 also since the protocol requires encoding all the OAuth parameters.

-# Integration example with a bank bank-end :
+# Illustration of integration with a bank back-end :

-The following link show an example on how the integration of the OAuth process would be with a bank bank-end: [https://github.com/OpenBankProject/OBP-API/wiki/OAuth-Integration-Example](https://github.com/OpenBankProject/OBP-API/wiki/OAuth-Integration-Example)
+The following link shows how the integration of the OAuth process would be with a bank back-end: [https://github.com/OpenBankProject/OBP-API/wiki/OAuth-Integration-Illustration](https://github.com/OpenBankProject/OBP-API/wiki/OAuth-Integration-Illustration)